 Walden Media was a company set up to make family entertainment.
 The company had a huge success with their fourth film The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005).
-They have since been at the popular forefront of mainstream entertainment with efforts like Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017), The Star (2017) and Dora and the Lost City of Gold (2019) and A Babysitter’s Guide to Monster Hunting (2020).
+They have since been at the popular forefront of mainstream entertainment with efforts like Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017), The Star (2017), Dora and the Lost City of Gold (2019) and A Babysitter’s Guide to Monster Hunting (2020).
 The majority of these disappear into an earnestness blandness, not to mention often show an underlying evangelical Christian agenda.
 City of Ember was the least financially successful of Walden Media’s films and was considered a box-office disaster, earning only $3.5 million on its opening weekend (despite a $55 million budget).

 The film adaptation is conducted by Caroline Thompson, a specialist in eccentrically offbeat scripts, having written the likes of Edward Scissorhands (1990), The Addams Family (1991), The Nightmare Before Christmas (1993) and Corpse Bride (2005), mostly for Tim Burton, as well other works like The Addams Family (1991), Homeward Bound: The Incredible Journey (1993), The Secret Garden (1993) and Welcome to Marwen (2018) and has directed Black Beauty (1994), Buddy (1997) in which Rene Russo adopts a gorilla and her own fascinating version of Snow White (2001).
 City of Ember was the second film and the live-action debut of Gil Kenan, who had previously directed the delightful motion-capture animated Monster House (2006) and subsequently went onto the remake of Poltergeist (2015) and A Boy Called Christmas (2021)), as well as to co-write Ghostbusters: Afterlife (2021).
 City of Ember even comes produced by Tom Hanks.